stypr/clubhouse-py/README.md

 ## Pull Requests / Issues

-I have disabled PRs and issues temporarily.
-I may/may not continue on development.
+I disabled PRs and issues temporarily.
+I will only accept requests when it is worth fixing.

 [Closed PRs](https://github.com/stypr/clubhouse-py/pulls?q=is%3Apr+is%3Aclosed) / [Closed Issues](https://github.com/stypr/clubhouse-py/issues?q=is%3Aissue+is%3Aclosed)